Kael found himself drifting in a void.

 Kael studied every detail on the screen intently, not missing anything.

-Everything seemed pretty basic, there didn't seem to be anything special about it anything.
+Everything seemed pretty basic, there didn't appear to be anything particularly special about it.

 He had no idea what was considered standard in this world.